GRpro/recommender_lab/Readme.md

 This project aims to provide a RESTful service which accepts events' data and items' properties and provide recomendations.
 Item consists of a set of properties which can be configured.
 Event means some action made by user towards the item, this action should have a preference evidence.

 Modified cross-occurrence correlation algoritm from Apache Mahout alows to use any number of indicators (buy, add to cart, view etc.) to predict user preferences.
-Model is used to

 ## Architecture